mehulagg/gitlab/doc/ci/yaml/README.md

         - 'm1'
         - 'm2'
         - 'm3'
-      released_at: '2020-07-15T08:00:00Z'  # Optional, will auto generate if not defined, or can use a variable.
+      released_at: '2020-07-15T08:00:00Z'  # Optional, is auto generated if not defined, or can use a variable.
   ```

 - To create a release automatically when commits are pushed or merged to the default branch,